 IPAC at Caltech partners with NASA, NSF, JPL and the world-wide research community to advance exploration of our Universe.
-Beginning with the IRAS mission in 1985 and spanning to Spitzer today, we have enabled transformative research of the infrared sky.
+Beginning with the IRAS mission in 1985 and spanning through Herschel & Spitzer in recent years, and Roman and Euclid, planned to launch later this decade, we have enabled transformative research of the infrared sky.

 Over our history of three decades, we have provided a range of support for more than 20 missions, helping each to bring forth major advances in astrophysics and cosmology.